-- 1. If a student does the work in other than a designated "Show your work" area, that work should still be scored.
-(Additional paper is an allowable accommodation for a student with disabilities if indicated on the student's Individual Education Program or Section 504 Accommodation Plan.) - 2.
+- 1. If a student shows the work in other than a designated "Show your work" or "Explain" area, that work should still be scored. - 2.
 If the question requires students to show their work, and the student shows appropriate work and clearly identifies a correct answer but fails to write that answer in the answer blank, the student should still receive full credit. - 3.
-In questions that provide ruled lines for students to write an explanation of their work, mathematical work shown elsewhere on the page should be considered and scored. - 4.
-If the student provides one legible response (and one response only), teachers should score the response, even if it has been crossed out. - 5.
-If the student has written more than one response but has crossed some out, teachers should score only the response that has not been crossed out. - 6.
-Trial-and-error responses are not subject to Scoring Policy #5 above, since crossing out is part of the trial-and-error process. - 7.
-If a response shows repeated occurrences of the same conceptual error within a question, the student should not be penalized more than once. - 8.
-In questions that require students to provide bar graphs, - in Grades 3 and 4 only, touching bars are acceptable - in Grades 3 and 4 only, space between bars does not need to be uniform - in all grades, widths of the bars must be consistent - in all grades, bars must be aligned with their labels - in all grades, scales must begin at 0, but the 0 does not need to be written - 9.
+If students are directed to show work, a correct answer with no work shown receives no credit. - 4.
+If students are not directed to show work, any work shown will not be scored.
+This applies to items that do not ask for any work and items that ask for work for one part and do not ask for work in another part. - 5.
+If the student provides one legible response (and one response only), the rater should score the response, even if it has been crossed out. - 6.
+If the student has written more than one response but has crossed some out, the rater should score only the response that has not been crossed out. - 7.
+Trial-and-error responses are not subject to Scoring Policy #6 above, since crossing out is part of the trial-and-error process. - 8.
+If a response shows repeated occurrences of the same conceptual error within a question, the conceptual error should not be considered more than once in gauging the demonstrated level of understanding. - 9.
 In questions requiring number sentences, the number sentences must be written horizontally. - 10.
-In pictographs, the student is permitted to use a symbol other than the one in the key, provided that the symbol is used consistently in the pictograph; the student does not need to change the symbol in the key.
-The student may not, however, use multiple symbols within the chart, nor may the student change the value of the symbol in the key.

-- 11. If students are not directed to show work, any work shown will not be scored.
-This applies to items that do not ask for any work and items that ask for work for one part and do not ask for work in another part. - 12.
 Condition Code A is applied whenever a student who is present for a test session leaves an entire constructed-response question in that session completely blank (no response attempted).
 This is not to be confused with a score of zero wherein the student does respond to part or all of the question but that work results in a score of zero.